 Immunoglobulin Replacement Therapy (IRT)

 Immunoglobulin (antibody) replacement therapy (IRT) is one of the most effective and commonly used therapies for some primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI).
-Many people with PIDs have insufficient antibodies to adequately fight infections, and this therapy can be life saving.
+Many people with PID/IEI disorders have insufficient antibodies to adequately fight infections, and this therapy can be life saving.